-A corn chowder with bacon made in your pressure cooker.
-In less than 30-minutes you can transform simple ingredients into a hearty soup everyone will love!
+Instant Pot Corn Chowder – In less than 30-minutes you can transform simple ingredients into a hearty soup everyone will love!

 As I wrote today’s post, I couldn’t help but notice all those beautiful Fall leaves that have blanketed our backyard.
 I know I should rake them up, but I just can’t bring myself to do it.

 It’s perfect for days like today when temperatures aren’t freezing but still cool enough to appreciate a warm bowl of soup.

 Furthermore, the delicate hints of black pepper and thyme make it a meal you won’t regret.
 For those calorie conscious eaters or families pressed for time, I’ve included some tips below to cut down on both situations.
-Kim and I hope you enjoy today’s offering.
-How about we get started?

 How to Make Instant Pot Corn Chowder:

 First, dice up your onions and potatoes, and do any other prep work you need to complete before getting started.
 Now, turn your pressure cooker to Saute and add the onions to the pot.

-Next, add the bacon, diced potatoes, frozen corn, chicken or vegetable broth, thyme. salt, and pepper to your cooker.
-At this point, set the valve to Sealing and set your Instant Pot to Manual/High Pressure for 5-minutes.
+Next, add the bacon, diced potatoes, frozen corn, chicken or vegetable broth, thyme, salt, and pepper to your cooker.
+At this point, set the valve to sealing and set your Instant Pot to Manual/High Pressure for 5-minutes.

 After that, in small mixing bowl or large measuring cup, whisk together the half and half and flour.
 Be sure to breakdown all the flour, don’t leave any clumps.

-Turn the cooker onto the Saute function once more and slowly stir in the half and half mixture.
+Turn the cooker onto the sauté function once more and slowly stir in the half and half mixture.
 As the corn chowder with bacon heats, it will thicken.

-Allow it to saute until it reaches your desired thickness, then turn off the pressure cooker.
+Allow it to sauté until it reaches your desired thickness, then turn off the pressure cooker.
 Last, portion out the soup as needed and top each bowl with a garnish of your choice.

 Corn Chowder with Bacon Tips:

 - To save time in the kitchen and keep this recipe close to the 30-minute mark, buy precooked bacon and microwave it for about 60-90 seconds on high.
 Give it a quick chop and you’re good to go.

-Also, to avoid time-consuming knife work, use jarred, minced garlic instead of fresh garlic.
+- Also, to avoid time-consuming knife work, use jarred, minced garlic instead of fresh garlic.
 Additionally, you can substitute the 4-tablespoons of flour for 2 or 3-tablespoons of corn starch.

-Doing so, will remove a small amount of gluten from the soup.
+- Doing so, will remove a small amount of gluten from the soup.
 If you’re serious about reducing the calories in this dish, simply substitute 2% milk for the half and half.

 Instant Pot Corn Chowder with BaconPrint Pin

-- Salt and Pepper to taste
+- Salt and pepper, to taste

-- 1 Cup Half and Half
+- 1 cup half and half

 - After that, remove the lid from the Instant Pot, and turn on the saute function.
 Slowly add the half and half/flour mixture while stirring.
 As the chowder heats and begins to boil, it will thicken.
 This usually takes about 5 minutes.